jwergieluk/wergieluk-com/content/page/histograms-and-kdes.md

 {{< figure src="/histograms-and-kdes/x-axis.png" >}}

-The problem with this visualization is that many values are repeated and plotted on top of each other: There is no way to tell how many 30 minute sessions do I have in the data set.
+The problem with this visualization is that many values are very close and plotted on top of each other: There is no way to tell how many 30 minute sessions do I have in the data set.
 An idea, that leads to the construction of a histogram, is to use the vertical dimension of the plot distiguish between